sigau/easy_irods_commands/README.md

 		 options are [-f] for a file and [-C] for a folder allow to irm one or multiple (if * used) folder/file in irods.
 You don't need to know the path in irods as it will be helped by autocompletion

+  new_user: create a new config file correponding to another irods user/zone

 	pull	: pull [option] [local path]
 		  irsync/iget folder/file from irods to local with autocompletion For a file add option -f